GoodWebDev88/RSS-Server/docs/en/admins/07_LinuxUpdate.md

 cd /usr/share/RSSServer/
 ```

-2. Get the link to the Zip archive for [the latest release](https://github.com/RSSServer/RSSServer/releases/latest).
+2. Get the link to the Zip archive for [the latest release].
 It should be something like `https://github.com/RSSServer/RSSServer/archive/1.15.3.zip` (the numbers can change).
 If you want to use the rolling release, the link is `https://github.com/RSSServer/RSSServer/archive/master.zip`

 3. Download and unzip the update file
 ```
-wget -O rssserver.zip https://github.com/RSSServer/RSSServer/archive/1.15.3.zip
+wget -O rssserver.zip https://github.com/RSSServer/RSSServer/archive/1.0.0.zip
 unzip rssserver.zip
 ```